don1138/blender-qmc/README.md

 ## Caveats & Warnings

-- This add-on does one very specific thing: It sets the Base Color of the Prinicpled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- and also the Object's Viewport Display Color to one of the colors that Pantone has named Color of the Year.
+**This add-on does one very specific thing:**

+It sets the Base Color of the Prinicpled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- and also the Object's Viewport Display Color to one of the colors that Pantone has named Color of the Year.

-- This add-on will only affect the Active Material of the Currently Slected Object.
+This add-on will only affect the Active Material of the Currently Sleected Object.

-- If no Object is selceted, the add-on may error out.
+- If no Object is seleceted, the add-on may error out.
 - If the Active Material does not include a Principled BSDF Shader named "Principled BSDF", the add-on will error out.
 - If the Active Material does include a Principled BSDF Shader named "Principled BSDF", but it is not directly connected to the Material Output, the Object's color may or may not be affected.
 - If the Active Material does include a Principled BSDF Shader named "Principled BSDF", and is directly connected to the Material Output node, but the Base Color Input is connected to the Output of another node, the Object's color will be unaffected.

 ## Why Did I Make This Add-on?

-Because I wanted to.
+**Because I wanted to.**

 And because I wanted to figure out how to do this task in Python.

 And because my swipe file has a bunch of Pantone swatches gathering dust, so maybe this will help me put them to work.

 <!-- ## Online Presence